Rolando Bianchi: Reggina

 Bianchi was promptly sold to Reggina in 2005, where his first season was hampered by a serious knee injury suffered early on in the season.
 He recovered to play nine games late in the season, scoring one goal.

-The 2006–07 season saw Bianchi score 18 goals in 37 games.
+The 2006–07 season saw him score 18 goals in 37 games.
 Due to their indictment for sporting fraud, the club had started the season with an 11-point deduction and seemed destined for relegation.
 They managed to save themselves, however, with Bianchi's performances considered a key part of Reggina's Serie A survival.
 He finished the season 4th in the league's goal scoring table.

 Manchester City

 His form for Reggina attracted the attention of clubs throughout Europe, and in July 2007 Bianchi moved to Manchester City for a reported fee of £8.8 million (€13 million), where he was given the number 10 shirt.
-Bianchi scored on his debut for City against West Ham, slotting home from close range following a run and pass from Elano.

-Bianchi's second goal came in a 2–1 victory in the Football League Cup 2nd round against Bristol City.
-Bianchi then scored his third goal in English football in a 2–1 defeat against Tottenham on 9 December 2007.
-Then on the following Saturday he scored the first goal against Bolton in a 4–2 victory.
+Bianchi scored on his debut for the Cityzens against West Ham United, slotting home from close range following a run and pass from Elano.
+His second goal came in a 2–1 victory in the Football League Cup 2nd round against Bristol City.
+Bianchi then scored his third goal in English football in a 2–1 defeat against Tottenham Hotspur on 9 December 2007.
+Then on the following Saturday, he scored the first goal against Bolton Wanderers in a 4–2 victory.
 Later that month, Bianchi criticised English cuisine and alcohol culture, and stated how he could never become a full international unless he returned to Serie A.

 Loan to Lazio

-In January 2008, Manchester City manager Sven-Göran Eriksson informed Bianchi that he would be allowed to leave the club.
+In January 2008, Manchester City manager Sven-Göran Eriksson informed him that he would be allowed to leave the club.
 On 23 January 2008, Bianchi finalised a loan move to Lazio after not being able to settle in England.
-In his debut with Lazio on 27 January, Bianchi was sent off after picking up two yellow cards in just under five minutes, as the capital club drew 0–0 with Torino.
-He scored his first goal for Lazio against former club Reggina from a penalty kick in a 1–0 victory.
-In spite of Bianchi's hope that Lazio would make his move permanent, he had in fact been asked to return to Manchester City.
+In his debut with Lazio on 27 January, he was sent off after picking up two yellow cards in just under five minutes, as the capital club drew 0–0 with Torino.
+Bianchi scored his first goal for Lazio against former club Reggina from a penalty kick in a 1–0 victory.
+In spite of his hope that Lazio would make his move permanent, he had in fact been asked to return to Manchester City.